Rahuletto/RA2311026010101/README.md

 - Next.js 16 (App Router)
 - React 19
 - TypeScript
-- MUI (Material UI) and Emotion for components and styling

 Most of the notification UI sits in one module next to the app routes; the landing view only switches between the priority inbox and the full list.